israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Every syntactically valid expression resolves to some value but conceptually, there are two types of expressions
  1. with side effects (for example: those that assign value to a variable)
  2. and those that in some sense evaluates and therefore resolves to value.

+The expression x = 7 is an example of the first type.

 ### Object Initializer